kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] `<a>`, `<div>`, etc. tags with `[role="button"]` should be buttons
 - [ ] `<i>` tags with role=button should be changed so that a button surrounds the icon
 - [ ] Leverage TypeScript to lock down and document all known flags for each type of flagged entity (actor, NPC, vehicle, Item)
+- [ ] Implement click-and-drag
-- [ ] Implement click-and-drag for manual sorting of items
+  - [ ] for manual sorting of items
     - [ ] Consider disabling this for favorites when alphabetical sort is turned on, or issuing a warning.
+  - [ ] for dropping things onto the sheet
+  - [ ] for draging things from the sheet to drop somewhere else
+  - [ ] ... what else is missing from this list?

 ## Vehicle Sheet